 February 1861.
 With seven States having left the Union, Americans saw new political ideologies growing.
 Northerners saw Southerners as traitors to the Union interested only in establishing a slave republic and protecting the institution of slavery.
 Some Southerners saw secession as a necessary step to protect their freedoms and rights after Lincoln’s call for 75,000 volunteers to coerce the seceded States back into the Union, like the State of Tennessee.
-The State of Georgia claimed, in its secession ordiance, fraud from the general government, in taking revenue collected at Southern ports to improve the internal infrasture of the Northern States, instead of their own.
+The State of Georgia claimed, in its secession ordinance, fraud from the general government, in taking revenue collected at Southern ports to improve the internal infrastructure of the Northern States, instead of their own.
 Other Southerners believed an abolitionist-controlled political party, the Republicans, had overthrown the ‘general government’ whose goal was to restrict ‘the people’s’ Constitutional rights to property and change the “Rule of Representation” and seize more political power in Congress.
-In PART 1 of OLIGARCHY: AN AMERICAN FEAR DURING SECESSION WINTER, I examined a legislative effort known as the “Crittenden Compromise” to preserve the people’s “Rule of Representation” to prevent, or the preceived fear, of an oligarchy developing.
+In PART 1 of OLIGARCHY: AN AMERICAN FEAR DURING SECESSION WINTER, I examined a legislative effort known as the “Crittenden Compromise” to preserve the people’s “Rule of Representation” to prevent, or the perceived fear, of an oligarchy developing.
 Lastly, another group of Southerners loyal to the Union, called Cooperationists, felt their seceding State governments were taking them in a direction they did not want to go and tried to do something about it.

 In PART TWO of OLIGARCHY: AN AMERICAN FEAR DURING SECESSION WINTER, we look at two prominent Southern politicians who fit into the Cooperationist camp – Andrew Johnson and William Boyce.